Tickets Frequently Asked Questions

-The City of Niagara Falls will issue a "Notice of Impending Conviction" to the registered owner of the vehicle.
+The City of Niagara Falls will issue a notice of outstanding penalty to the registered owner of the vehicle.
 This notice will be sent out approximately 15 days after the ticket was issued.
-The notice indicates that a "conviction" charge ($16.00) will be registered on the violation if not addressed within the time frame stated on the notice.
-Should the violation not get paid after the conviction is registered, the City will forward this past due amount, plus the conviction to the Ministry of Transportation for collection.
-The violation amount, conviction cost and a $20.00 processing costs is applied to your vehicle license plate.
-You must pay this amount prior to renewing your license.For Example: Parking Violation Original Amount: $20.00 Conviction Cost $16.00 MTO Costs $20.00 Payable on License Renewal: $56.00
+The notice indicates that a "search fee" has been applied once the City of Niagara Falls has requested your ownership address information .
+Fees cannot be waived or removed once applied.
+Should the violation not get paid after the first notice a second notice is issued.
+At this point the ticket cannot be disputed and is deemed affirmed and must be paid by the date on the second notice.
+If it is not, the City will forward this past due amount, plus the search fee and any late fees to the Ministry of Transportation for collection.
+The violation amount, and additional fees including a $20.00 processing costs is applied to your vehicle license plate.
+You must pay this amount prior to renewing your license.For Example: Parking Violation Original Amount: $20.00 search fee $15.00 MTO Costs $20.00 Payable on License Renewal: $56.00

 What if I want to take my ticket to a hearing?

 You must attend MacBain Community Centre in person to request a hearing.
 Information regarding this is on the back of your parking infraction.
 You will be able to review the ticket with a screening officer prior to setting up a hearing date.
 If you are acting on behalf of the vehicle owner, you are considered an agent, and written permission from the owner of the vehicle is required.
 If you are requesting a hearing as the ticket recipient (other than owner) the registered owner of the vehicle will also be notified of the hearing date.
 City staff will look after all details.
-We will set a court date and advise you by mail.Categories: Parking, Tickets
+We will set a hearing date and advise you by mail.

 Please note that an MTO search fee will apply (if it has not already) to the fine when requesting a hearing.
 Categories: Tickets